 About Evergreen Backcountry Guides

-Evergreen Backcountry Guides is a branch of Evergreen Outdoor Center in Hakuba, Japan.
+Evergreen Backcountry Guides (EBG) is a branch of Evergreen Outdoor Center in Hakuba offering Hakuba Powder tours and a lot more.
 Evergreen is an incredible company, delivering amazing outdoor experiences to clients from across the globe.

-The Evergreen Outdoor Center site was redesigned by Flick Digital in 2015 to get the company mobile, with the plan of developing new, uniquely branded sites in 2016.
-Evergreen Backcountry Guides was the first stage of this.
+Following the Evergreen Outdoor Center Website redesignby Flick Digital in 2015 to get the company’s website mobile, the plan to develop new, uniquely branded sites in 2016 for their different services went into full gear.
+EBG’s new website was the first stage of this.

-The part of the business that operates Backcountry Tours, Snowshoe Tours, Cross Country Tours and Avalanche Training was rebranded and given it’s own site.
-Once the site was live, the “mother” site was updated so that all links would redirect to the new site, with the plan to redesign the Evergreen Outdoor Center site once the new site was established.
+This part of the business, that operates Backcountry Tours, Snowshoe Tours, Cross Country Tours and Avalanche Training was rebranded and a new site built specifically to showcase these services.
+Once the site was live, the original EOC site was updated so that all links would redirect to the new pages.

 The Design & Build